 (c) improving such functional capacity; or

-(d) strengthening the sustainability of informal supports available to the person, including through building the capacity of the person’s carer.
+(d) strengthening the sustainability of informal supports available to you, including through building the capacity of your carer.

 Note: In certain circumstances, a person with a degenerative condition could meet the early intervention requirements and therefore be eligible to participate.